sqlballs/mSQLg2c/modules/01-SetupandWorkshopMethodology.md

 - <a href="https://docs.microsoft.com/en-us/azure/virtual-machines/windows/quick-create-portal" target="_blank">Microsoft Azure Virtual Machine.</a> Select a system that has at least 2 processors, a minimum of 8GB of RAM and 150GB drive space free.
 Ensure you create all assets for this course in a single Resource Group, so that you can delete all these assets when you complete the workshop. **Do not use your organization's production subscription for this workshop.**
 - Another Cloud Provider's Virtual Machine Environment.
 See the provider's documentation for this process.
 This system should have a minimum of 8GB of RAM and 150GB drive space free. **Do not use your organization's production subscription for this workshop.**

-> If you use a Microsoft Azure Virtual Machine,  **ensure that you "Stop" the VM in the Portal to ensure that you do no exceed the cost limits on this account.
+> If you use a Microsoft Azure Virtual Machine,  **ensure that you "Stop" the VM in the Portal to ensure that you do not exceed the cost limits on this account.
 Simply shutting down the Virtual Machine will continue to cost you.** <a href="https://build5nines.com/properly-shutdown-azure-vm-to-save-money/" target="_blank">You can read more about properly stopping a Microsoft Azure Virtual Machine here.</a>

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="./graphics/checkbox.png"> Apply Operating System Updates</b></p>